 - Headlamps

 - Taillamps

-- Parking lamps
+- · Parking lamps

 - Sidemarker lamps

-Turn the knob to - to turn on your headlamps and other operating lamps.
+Turn the knob to this symbol to turn on your headlamps and other operating lamps.

-Turn the knob to =00= to turn on your parking and other operating lamps without your headlamps.
+Turn the knob to this symbol to turn on your parking and other operating lamps without your headlamps.

 Turn the knob to OFF to turn off the lamps.